acoupi/acoupi/docs/developer_guide/components.md

 ## Overview Components

+The components mentioned aboved are abstract components (i.e., Python classes).
+They are examples of the abstraction concept.
+These abstract component classes are templates that are used by the implemented components (i.e, subclasses) of a deployed acoupi program.
+The implemented components are called “subclasses”, as they inherit from the abstract component classes.

+Below we provide details about each of the abstract components and mentioned the currently available pre-built subclasses for each.

 #### Recording Conditions
 The [RecordingConditions](../../src/acoupi/components/recording_conditions.py) component is in charge of verifying if a certain condition for recording is met, such as checking whether or not it is time for the system to record audio files.
 Acoupi comes with the class `IsInIntervals` configured.
 The class implement the `should_record()` method that takes datetime.datetime objects `start_recording` and `end_recording` and returns a boolean indicating if a recording should be made at that time.